martinbaillie/martinbaillie/content/wrote/ephemeral-github-tokens-via-hashicorp-vault.md

 tldr = "Improve your GitHub security posture with a Vault plugin."
 +++

+> UPDATE: The plugin described in this fieldnote was recently demoed at HashiCorp's [Hashitalks 2021](https://www.youtube.com/watch?v=JuzBolDyGdg&t=17308s).

 ## GitHub {#github}

 I have found that performing automation against GitHub APIs often necessitates